kenstler/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 Select AWS Greengrass Role as the Service Role Type – you will have to scroll down to find it in the list.

-Select AWSGreengrassResourceAccessRolePolicy, CloudWatchLogsFullAccess, AmazonS3ReadOnlyAccess, AWSGreengrassFullAccess and AWSSagemakerFullAccess policies and click Next
+Select AWSGreengrassResourceAccessRolePolicy, CloudWatchLogsFullAccess, AmazonS3ReadOnlyAccess, AWSGreengrassFullAccess and AmazonSagemakerFullAccess policies and click Next

 Enter a name for this role, let’s call it MLandIoTCoreRole